KCU's COVID-19 Response Fund

 Alumni and friends have reached out to ask how COVID-19 has affected the community of KCU.
 They have asked, “How can I help?”

 Moved by this spirit of generosity and desire to support KCU's mission during this extraordinary time, the University has established KCU's COVID-19 Response Fund.

 Your gifts to this fund provide immediate assistance to students who have urgent need due to the COVID-19 pandemic or other hardship.
-You are providing additional scholarship assistance for incoming and returning students; innovative programming and technology to improve our students' learning experiences; and an enhanced academic program with a professor of virology and microbiology.
+You are providing additional assistance for incoming and returning students; innovative programming and technology to improve our students' learning experiences; and an enhanced academic program with a professor of virology and microbiology.
 Your investment is crucial now.